KiDS-WL/CosmoPowerCosmosis/README.md

 In order to run cosmopower inside cosmosis we modified the KIDS-1000 cosebins pipeline.ini file, which is also provided here.

 If you want to train the emulator again using the power spectra genreated from cosmosis we added in the folder train_model 4 python modules.
+Remember that you need to create the two subfolders putputs and plots.
+If you want to train the emulator on different camb spectra like mead2020_feedback than we added 4 python modules in train_model/camb_spectra.
+The structure of the modules are the following:

 1_create_params:  creating the train and test paramters, for which the power spectra will be calculated.
 If you change them you also need to modify 2_create_spectra.